ansys/pyensight/doc/source/calc_functions.rst

 ``IblankingValues(Any iblanked structured parts)``

-Computes a scalar variable whose value is the iblanking flag of selected parts.
+Computes a scalar variable whose value is the Iblanking flag of selected parts.
 Returns undefined for unstructured parts.